Charles Cannon (Quebec politician)

 Charles-Arthur Dumoulin Cannon (11 September 1905 – 23 September 1976) was a Liberal party member of the House of Commons of Canada.
 He was a lawyer by career.

 He was first elected at the Îles-de-la-Madeleine riding in the 1949 general election.
 Cannon was re-elected for successive terms there in 1953 and 1957.
-After completing his final term, the 23rd Canadian Parliament, Cannon was defeated by James Russell Keays of the Progressive Conservative party.
+After completing his final term, the 23rd Canadian Parliament, Cannon was defeated by Russell Keays of the Progressive Conservative party.

-Some of Cannon's relatives have also been Members of Parliament, namely his grandfather Charles Fitzpatrick, his uncle Lucien Cannon and his nephew Lawrence Cannon.
+Some of Cannon's relatives have also been Members of Parliament, namely his grandfather Charles Fitzpatrick, his uncle Lucien Cannon and his first cousin once removed Lawrence Cannon.